Your shopping bag is empty

 Scorching summer isn't over yet, and so are we!
 Get ready to blow some scrumptious clouds with us as we are about to share our five most favorite Fumari Shisha tobacco mix recipes to spice up before summer is over!
 So, get ready to note them down and here, we go:

-You need only with two stunning Fumari tobaccos to make this blend.
+You need only two stunning Fumari shisha flavors to make this blend.
 First is Caribbean Colada which got a creamy tropical pineapple flavor with some citrus and coconut elements.
 It is mixed with Fumari Limoncello, a sweet and sour lemon-based tobacco in 3:1 ratio.
 Play with the mixing ratio, if you want or sprinkle some Limoncello on the top.

 It’s time for an evening treat!
 In this recipe, Fumari’s Mochachino plays the leading role.
 It’s silky, coffee with a slight touch of spice and chocolate.
 To add a little fun, we opted for their famous Spiced Chai tobacco flavor, and it gives a spicy warm kick.
 A cup of mochaccino is incomplete with the cream topping, so we used a bit of vanilla for topping.
 The ratio of the three should be 9:9:2.